-If you've decided to fill the water lines with RV antifreeze, follow these steps to winterize your washer-dryer:
+If you've decided to fill the waterlines with RV antifreeze, follow these steps to winterize your washer/dryer:

 - 1. With the machine power OFF, turn the WASH TEMP knob to HOT. - 2.
 Advance the Program Selector knob to REGULAR in Cotton Heavy Duty. - 3.
 Press the ON/OFF button (IN) and let the machine fill until antifreeze is in the drum. - 4.
 Advance Program Selector to a RESET.
 Wait 5 seconds (Status/Door Lock LED will blink). - 5.
 Advance Program Selector to a SPIN position.
 Let the antifreeze drain from the drum. - 6.
 Advance Program Selector to RESET.
 Wait 5 seconds (Status/Door Lock LED will blink). - 7.
 Turn the WASH TEMP knob to COLD. - 8.
 Advance the Program Selector knob to REGULAR in Cotton Heavy Duty. - 9.
-Let the machine fill until you see antifreeze in the drum.
+Let the machine fill until you see antifreeze in the drum. - Advance the Program Selector knob to RESET.
+Wait 5 seconds (Status/Door Lock LED will blink). - 11.
+Advance the Program Selector knob to SPIN.
+Let the antifreeze drain from the drum. - 12.
+Press the ON/OFF button (OUT). - 13.
+Washer/Dryer is now winterized.
+Go to next optional appliance or go back to Blow Out Procedure Step 9 - Drain Water Heater or Antifreeze Fill Procedure Step 14.